rektile/GA-salesman/README.md

 pip install -r requirements.txt
 ```
 ## 4. How to use

+### 4.1 Keybindings
 - Press left mouse button to place nodes on the screen/map.
 - Press backspace button to remove the last placed node.
 - Press enter to run the GA.
 - Press R to restart.

+### Parameters
+You can customize the GA by editing the parameters in the GA class.